 Mental Health & Support Services

-The Mental Health and Support Services Department consists of licensed and certified school counselors, psychologists, and behaviorists.
+The Mental Health and Support Services (MHSS) Department consists of licensed and certified school counselors and social workers, psychologists, and behaviorists.
 This multi-disciplinary team believes in providing personalized support at each KIPP SoCal school that responds to the needs of each student, offering a range of tiered mental health, counseling, referral, and social and emotional services and support to help children, youth, and families become better equipped to thrive in school and life.

 We offer individual and group counseling services to support social and emotional learning, guidance and consultation to school teams on effective academic and behavioral interventions, robust internal special education services, a continuum of mental health support, and additional specialized student support services to address the ever-changing needs of our students and their families.